SUMAYAGHANEM/Reading-notes-201/class-10.md

 **ERROR OBJECTS**
 Error objects can help you find where your mistakes are and browsers have tools to help you read them.
+**built-in error**
+* Error
+* Syntax Error
+* DESCRIPTION
+* Generic error -
+* TypeError
+* Range Error
+* URI Error
+* EvalEr r or

+**HOW TO DEAL WITH ERRORS**
+1.DEBUG THE SCRIPT TO FIX ERRORS : you will need to debug the code, track down the source of the error, and fix it.
+2.HANDLE ERRORS GRACEFULLY
+You can handle errors gracefully using try, catch, throw, and f i na 1 ly statements.
+**A DEBUGGING
+WORKFLOW**
+1. Look at the error message, it tells you
+2. Use breakpoints where things are going wrong.
+3. Check how far the script is running.
+4.
+5.